 Other accommodations during the program include apartments, guest houses, educational institutions, or small hotels.

-You will experience Mongolian middle-class urban life, practice your Mongolian language skills, and test your new cultural skills in the context of a family in Ulaanbaatar.
+During a three- to four-week homestay in Ulaanbaatar, you will experience Mongolian middle-class urban life, practice your Mongolian language skills, and test your new cultural skills with a family in Ulaanbaatar.
 Host families are often excellent sources of contacts and information for your Independent Study Project.
 All host families live in apartment blocks located in various micro-districts of the city.
 Students typically form strong connections with their host families.

-During this period of the program, you will attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.
+In Ulaanbaatar, you’ll attend lectures and language classes at the SIT program center and visit important cultural sites.

 Highlights of the nomadic homestay period include:

 - Seeing herders’ coping strategies with issues of desertification, climate change, and Mongolia’s ongoing socioeconomic transformation

 - Teaching English to Mongolian students at area schools (may not be possible every semester)

 - Gaining insight into the tensions and relationships between rural communities and mining companies